BinomialLLC/basis_universal/README.md

 make
 ```

 The WASM WASI executables will be placed in the `bin/basisu` directory.
-These platform independent executables are fully functional, and can be executed using a WASM WASI runtime such as [wasmtime](https://github.com/bytecodealliance/wasmtime).
+These platform-independent executables are fully functional, and can be executed using a WASM WASI runtime such as [wasmtime](https://github.com/bytecodealliance/wasmtime).

 ----